 Miss Abbie Douglass is visiting in Rochester and expects to visit the exhibition of pure foods in Convention hall before returning.

-Found by co-coordinator Martha, in the newspaper "The Fairport Herald, Wednesday, June 12, 1912," a Monroe County paper.
+From "The Fairport Herald, Wednesday, June 12, 1912," a Monroe County paper.

 WESTERN NEW YORK NEWS IN PARAGRAPHS